RESEARCH .

 • Newborn

-Research from in-depth interviews with parents were analysed with the help of affinity mapping into the clusters like— parental leave expectations, planning the leave, timing of the planning, maternal gatekeeping, women project managing, finances, etc
+Our research from in-depth interviews with parents were analysed by affinity mapping framework into the clusters like— parental leave expectations, planning the leave, timing of the planning, maternal gatekeeping, women project managing, finances, etc

 Some of the key insights which came out of that were—

-Research from in-depth interviews with parents were analysed with the help of affinity mapping into the clusters like— parental leave expectations, planning the leave, timing of the planning, maternal gatekeeping, women project managing, finances, etc
+Our research from in-depth interviews with parents were analysed by affinity mapping framework into the clusters like— parental leave expectations, planning the leave, timing of the planning, maternal gatekeeping, women project managing, finances, etc

 Some of the key insights which came out of that were—

-Research from in-depth interviews with parents were analysed with the help of affinity mapping into the clusters like— parental leave expectations, planning the leave, timing of the planning, maternal gatekeeping, women project managing, finances, etc
+Our research from in-depth interviews with parents were analysed by affinity mapping framework into the clusters like— parental leave expectations, planning the leave, timing of the planning, maternal gatekeeping, women project managing, finances, etc

 Some of the key insights which came out of that were—